 Dogs.
 I’ve had several encounters, and I anticipate more.

-One of my smaller worries is being able to get sufficient nourishment on the road, where services are very often lacking.
-While I generally don’t eat meat or poultry and rely on fish and vegetable protein, I’ve made an exception because of this unusual situation and have added Progresso canned chicken noodle soup to my diet (I eat it out of the can when there’s no microwave available, e.g. in the tent).
+Getting sufficient nourishment on the road, where services are very often lacking, can be an issue.
+While I generally don’t eat meat or poultry and rely on fish and vegetable protein, I’ve made an exception because of this unusual situation and have added Progresso canned chicken soups to my diet.
+I eat it out of the can–2 portions–when there’s no microwave available, e.g. in the tent.

 I don’t drink alcohol, and people always want to buy you a beer.
 When you say “no” it can be interpreted as an insult.
 Especially by men who have already been drinking beer.
 The one time this happened to me, I bought a round of beer for everyone at the bar and drank a soda.
 No one cared.
 I wound up sleeping in the backyard of one of the guys at the bar.

 - What do you think will be the most difficult part of your trip?

 This walk is tough on ones body, particularly the feet, legs, and back.
 Heat, cold, wind, the sun, precipitation–these elements are not always your friends.

 Social media was initially a challenge, but after several weeks I was posting photos and text each day and making other edits to my site as needed.
 Occasionally there’s a poor cell signal that delays the daily post.